 - Topics that cannot be tied to production use-cases.

 - Content that needs a lot of editing.

-Before becoming a guest author, we will ask that you sign a simple agreement for legal reasons.
-Afterward, we will provide you with a dedicated GitHub repository where all our article processes are encapsulated.
+Before accepting you into our guest writer program, we'll ask that you sign a standard freelance writers agreement for legal reasons.
+Afterward, we'll provide you with a dedicated GitHub repository where all our editorial processes are encapsulated.
 The general process is like this:

-- We review and approve the article (or reject it if it’s not a good fit).
+- We review and approve the topic (or help you refine it if needed).

 - We review the draft and provide feedback accordingly.